-Cash and cash equivalents at June 30, 2015 are composed of interest-bearing deposits.
+Cash and cash equivalents at June 30, 2016 are composed of interest-bearing deposits.
+The Money Market Fund consists of nonparticipant-directed funds used to pay administrative costs of the Plan.

 Contributions Receivable

 Contributions applicable to wages earned through June 30 are accrued.
 These contributions are considered fully collectible, and accordingly, no allowance for doubtful accounts is considered necessary.